 The Taste and Aroma

 There is a slightly nutty, slightly sweet flavor for this green tea.
 The unique taste really comes from the stems and twigs mixed in with the leaves.
 They give you one of the best green tea experiences that you can find.

 The aroma also benefits from the stems of the tea plant.
 It has a slightly woody or nutty smell along with a nice grassy fragrance.
-Kukicha Twig Loose Leaf Green Tea(*affiliate link), Check price on Amazon. is a unique and wonderful green tea experience.
+Kukicha Twig Loose Leaf Green Tea(*affiliate link), available on Amazon. is a unique and wonderful green tea experience.
 The steeping tea accentuates the out-of-the-bag aroma and flows beautifully into the taste.

 A steeping temperature of 70 to 80 degrees is recommended. the steeping time is less than a minute.
 This particular brand is very susceptible to overstepping leaving a very unpleasant tea when it is done improperly.

 I like to let it steep for about 45 seconds.
 Any more and I feel like the bitterness goes up exponentially.
 But find your sweet spot and enjoy one of the most unique green teas available.
 Experience Kukicha Twig Loose Leaf Green Tea, available on Amazon, for yourself.

 What To Look For In A Green Tea

 There are a few factors to look for when buying green tea.
 Many of the bagged, blended green teas are going to taste very similar.
 I find Bigalow green to taste very much like Lipton green tea for example.
 I enjoy them.
 But they don’t have anything distinctive about them.

 They are purposefully non-offensive to anyone.
 But fresh, loose-leaf green tea has its own personality based on a variety of factors.
 Single-source teas have the most personality.
 Finding the region that suits your tastes the best is part of the fun of discovering new green tea.

 Look At The Leaves